 Humans

 The clinical picture can vary from asymptomatic infection to non-haemorrhagic or haemorrhagic diarrhoea associated with abdominal cramps.
 Most patients fully recover.
 However, a severe complication of the disease is haemorrhagic uremic syndrome, HUS.
 HUS is characterised by acute renal failure, thrombocytopenia, and microangiopathic haemolytic anaemia; a condition that may lead to death.
-In recent years, approximately 3% of the cases in Sweden have developed HUS.
+In recent years, approximately 3% of the laboratoryconfirmed cases in Sweden have developed HUS.
 A large proportion of the patients are young children, and severe complications are most common in this age group, as well as among elderly people.

-During 2015 to 2021, 146 cases with STEC were reported to develop HUS (n=146/4483, 3.2%).
-When analysing which serotypes and stx profiles that have been associated with HUS during 2015 to 2021 the most prevalent serotype was the domestic serotype O157:H7 clade 8 with 49 (35%) cases, followed by O26 with 21 (15%) cases, O157:H7 with 8 cases (5,6%) and O121 with 7 cases (4,9%).
+During 2015 to 2022, 162 of a total of 5339 cases with STEC were reported to develop HUS (3.0%).
+When analysing which serotypes and stx profiles that have been associated with HUS during 2015 to 2022 the most prevalent serotype was the domestic serotype O157:H7 clade 8 with 53 (33%) cases, followed by O26 with 23 (14%) cases, O157:H7 with 9 cases (6%) and O121 with 8 cases (5%).
 (Table 24).
 Almost 30 percent of the HUS cases did not have an isolate for typing.

 LEGISLATION

 Animals

 Since 1999, STEC O157 findings in animals are notifiable when associated with human infection as described in SJVFS 2021:10.

 Food

 Detection of STEC in food is not notifiable.